-The Peristyle is the roofed courtyard next the oum’phor, it is partly enclosed and the place where mass ceremonies and Voodoo rituals are practiced.
-The Peristyle is also a place of healing and people can bring their sick relatives and friends to be healed by Voodoo magick.
+The Peristyle is the roofed courtyard next to the oum’phor, it is partly enclosed and the place where mass ceremonies and Voodoo rituals are practiced.
+The Peristyle is also a place of healing and people can bring their sick relatives and friends to be healed by Voodoo magic.
 There is a low wall bordering the Peristyle and the floor is of beaten earth.
 Those not properly attired for the ceremonies, or are spectators, are permitted to stand behind the wall to view the proceedings.
 Members of the oum’phor sit on benches inside the Peristyle.
 There is always a picture of the president of the country placed on the wall of the Peristyle, during large ceremonies flags are also hung from the crossbeams of the temple.
 There is a perpetual fire burning in the oum’phor yard.
 An iron bar which is said to have fallen from the sky, is a cosmic symbol of sexual desire, this is planted in the center of the fire.
 There is deep significance attached to the bonfire which is called the, “forge of the Ogous.”

 The Voodoo gods (loas) come from all parts of Africa.
 Voodoo rites derived from Africa, spread to Haiti, Cuba, Brazil and the United States.
 Voodoo is practiced in Florida, Charleston, Galveston and New Orleans.
 Voodoo began very quietly in America and the Voodoo priests were able to practice for a time without interference, but over time they began to attract attention and the authorities intervened.
 Extreme punishments were imposed upon those involved in Voodoo activities.
 Restrictions on the practice of Voodoo continued for centuries.

 There are two forms of Voodoo, with one form of Voodoo small events are created to then become a reality in the material world.
 Hence the Voodoo doll, the idea of which strikes fear into the hearts of many.
-In the other form the gods are invoked so their energies may be aligned to magickal practices.
+In the other form the gods are invoked so their energies may be aligned to magical practices.
 Deities are summoned as a part of powerful and elaborate ceremonies, within these ceremonies participants are whipped into a frenzy, with rituals combining movement and chanting.
 These rituals are usually conducted at night, by firelight.

 When invoking the Petro-Loa, a blood sacrifice is required, commonly used is a black chicken or a black goat.
 As the consent of the animal is required before the sacrifice, the animal is offered food, if the animal eats the food, it is considered to have given its consent to be sacrificed.
 If the animal refuses the food, it is replaced with another animal.
-The Petro-Loa are called upon as protectors from black magick.
+The Petro-Loa are called upon as protectors from black magic.

 There is an honoured hierarchy afforded to the entities called upon in these rituals, and although in some cultures these entities are considered negative, or even malevolent.
 Within the Voodoo belief system they are revered.